Muzzle flashes & gun fire in After Effects

 While we're on the subject of elements, Forging Fire posted about free stock footage from Detonation Films in Free Explosions - Fire - Missile - Decapitation Footage; see also free stuff from Footage Crate.
 Among other resources, Sebastian Ganschow posted free flashes, and VidMuze has Muzzle Flashes Pack ($9, pictured), Gun Sound Effects Packs ($5 each), and Gun Shell Ejection Kit Freebie + Tutorial.

 Realistic Muzzle Flare Tutorial and Realistic Gun Props from Freddie Wong have good general advice along the lines of Maschwitz and Christiansen.
 His results are good, see his Chrono Trigger: Short Action Scene(recommended by Andrew Kramer).
 For a fun take-off in another direction, see Light Warfare - Behind the Scenes.

 In Episode 6: Gun Muzzle Flashes with Trapcode Particular (available as presets on Red Giant People) and QuickTip #65: Automated Gun Muzzle Effects (free preset), Harry Frank shows you how to create no-keyframe, automated gun muzzle flashes with Trapcode Particular.

 And of course there are many more; here's a few:

-- Film Riot's Advanced Muzzle Flashes!, and later Guns, Ricochets & Bad Words!
+- Film Riot's Advanced Muzzle Flashes! (part of a streak on guns and bullets), and later Guns, Ricochets & Bad Words!, are fun and informative.